nezanuha/markdown-text-editor/README.md

 ---
 ## Features
+- ✅ **Effortless Frutjam UI Integration**: Easily integrate the Frutjam UI library with automatic editor theme adjustments based on the selected theme.
 - ✅ **Actively Maintenaning**: The plugin receives regular updates to stay up to date.
 - ✅ **User-Friendly**: It offers a WYSIWYG-style interface, making it great for non-technical users.
 - ✅ **Simple Markdown _Get/Set_**: No complicated techniques are required to get and set the markdown content.
 You can use the <textarea> value or name attribute to get and set markdown content.